eclipse-project/eclipse-project.github.io/README.md

-# Jekyll Babel Starter Kit
+# Eclipse website
-This is a boilerplate for static Jekyll sites with gulp for automation.
+This is the website for the Eclipse project in Thessaloniki and uses the Jekyll Babel Starter Kit.

 It includes webpack for JS bundling and ES2015 transforms, CSS injection and auto-reload with BrowserSync, and a bunch of other useful tasks.